Kidrobot

-Kidrobot is a producer and retailer of designer toys, vinyl art toys and collectibles founded in 2002 by entrepreneur Paul Budnitz.
+Kidrobot, Inc. is a producer and retailer of designer toys, vinyl art toys, and collectibles founded in 2002 by entrepreneur Paul Budnitz.
 The company was one of the earliest creators of designer art toys in America.

 The company was acquired in November 2014 by National Entertainment Collectibles Association Inc. after almost going bankrupt.
 Frank Kozik joined the company as creative director that year.

-Company History
+History

 Entrepreneur Paul Budnitz saw vinyl art toys during a business trip to Asia in 2002 and decided to create a market for art toys in the United States.
 He started a website and began importing toys from Japan, and opened a brick and mortar store in San Francisco a few months later.

 A few months later, the company began producing its own toy line with Tristan Eaton as the product designer.
 The company moved to New York City and opened a physical retail store in 2003.
-Stores were later opened in Los Angeles, Miami, London, Los Vegas, and Boulder.
+Stores were later opened in Los Angeles, Miami, London, Las Vegas, and Boulder.

-The Dunny and Munny toys launched in April of 2004 at Hong Kong ToyCon.
-Kidrobot commissioned new artists including Huck Gee, Dalek, David Horvath, Tara McPherson, Amanda Visell and Nathan Jurevicius to make designs for the Dunny toy, while the Munny was sold as a blank item that the buyer could decorate.
+The Dunny and Munny toys launched in April 2004 at Hong Kong ToyCon.
+Kidrobot commissioned new artists including Huck Gee, Dalek, David Horvath, Tara McPherson, Amanda Visell, and Nathan Jurevicius to make designs for the Dunny toy, while the Munny was sold as a blank item that the buyer could decorate.
 The toys were originally released in limited edition sets, and now come in editions of up to 50,000.

-In 2006, WildBrain Entertainment, creators of Yo Gabba Gabba!, purchased a stake in Kidrobot.
+In 2006, Wildbrain Entertainment, creators of Higglytown Heroes and Yo Gabba Gabba!, purchased a stake in Kidrobot.

-Budnitz moved the company headquarters to Boulder, Colorado in 2009, during the company's first down year.
+Budnitz moved the company headquarters to Boulder, Colorado in 2009 during the company's first down year.

 In 2012, Budnitz left Kidrobot and WildBrain announced that they had purchased the brand in full.

 In 2014, all Kidrobot stores except Las Vegas and San Francisco, which were independently operated, shut down.
 In November 2014, the company announced that it had been acquired by National Entertainment Collectibles Association and Frank Kozik had been appointed creative director.

 Products

 Kidrobot produces various different designer toy figures, including Munny and Dunny, both of which were featured in the New York Times and other national newspapers and magazines.
 Kidrobot is also known for its toy series known as Yummy World.

 In addition, it produces limited-edition Japanese anime figurines and collaborates with well-known television series, such as South Park and The Simpsons.
-In 2020, KidRobot partnered with the Metropolitan Museum of Art during the Met150 celebration for a series of Dunny collectibles inspired by iconic works by the museum’s permanent collection.
+In 2020, KidRobot partnered with the Metropolitan Museum of Art during the Met150 celebration for a series of Dunny collectibles inspired by iconic works by the museum's permanent collection.